agorf/dyndns53/README.md

 You can set [Cron][] (with `crontab -e`) to run the program e.g. every five
 minutes:

-    */5 * * * * dyndns53 -name mydomain.com -zone HOSTEDZONEID -log ~/dyndns53.log
+    */5 * * * * dyndns53 -name mydomain -zone HOSTEDZONEID -log ~/dyndns53.log

-Where `mydomain.com` is the name of the record set you want to update and `HOSTEDZONEID` is the id of the [hosted zone][] the record set belongs to.
+Where `mydomain` is the name of the record set (domain) you want to update and `HOSTEDZONEID` is the id of the [hosted zone][] it belongs to.

-Assuming that the IP address changes right after dyndns53 runs (with a default TTL of 5 minutes), the above [Cron][] entry has a worst-case scenario of a 10-minute delay until the domain name is in sync with the IP address (5 minutes until next run that will issue the update + 5 minutes for the DNS change to propagate) and a maximum of 2 requests to AWS.

 If the record set does not exist, it will be created the first time dyndns53 runs.

+Assuming that the IP address changes right after dyndns53 runs (with a default TTL of 5 minutes), the above [Cron][] entry has a worst-case scenario of a 10-minute delay until the domain name resolves to the new IP address (5 minutes until next run that issues the update + 5 minutes for the DNS change to propagate) and a maximum of 2 requests to AWS.

 [Cron]: https://en.wikipedia.org/wiki/Cron
 [hosted zone]: http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ListInfoOnHostedZone.html